 Immunisation and vaccination

-Vaccinations this winter
+Flu vaccine this winter

-The jab is available from 1 September to:
+The flu vaccine is available to:

 • pregnant women